JakeChampion/fetch/README.md

 # window.fetch polyfill

-The `fetch()` function is a Promise-based mechanism for programatically making web requests in the browser.
+The `fetch()` function is a Promise-based mechanism for programmatically making web requests in the browser.
 This project is a polyfill that implements a subset of the standard [Fetch specification][], enough to make `fetch` a viable replacement for most uses of XMLHttpRequest in traditional web applications.